UniversalDependencies/docs/_fr-dep/auxpass.md

 aux(assassiné, a)
 ~~~

-Currently FrenchSpoken doesn't use the `auxpass` relation.
+Currently FrenchSpoken does not use the `auxpass` relation.